jitsucom/documentation/configuration/index.md

 * `server` — General configuration parameters such as port, authorization, application logs configuration, singer bridge configuration, etc.
 * `geo` — Geo resolution data (extracting city/state information from the IP address).
 We currently only support [MaxMind](https://www.maxmind.com/en/home) as a data provider. see [Geo Data resolution](/docs/other-features/geo-data-resolution)
 * `log` — EventNative writes all events locally and sends them to their destinations (in batch mode).
 This is where you configure your local temporary path and push frequency.
+* `sql_debug_log` — All SQL statements such as DDL and DML expressions can be stored in separated log files or in stdout. see [SQL Query Logs](/docs/configuration/sql-query-logs)
-* `destinations` — A set of targets where the final version of events will be stored.
+* `destinations` — A set of targets where the final version of events will be stored. see [Destinations Configuration](/docs/destinations-configuration)
+* `sources` — A set of data sources to synchronize from. see [Sources Configuration](/docs/sources-configuration)
+* `users_recognition` — EventNative can update past events with user identifiers on user's identification event! see [Retrospective Users Recognition](/docs/other-feature/retrospective-user-recognition)
-* `synchronization_service` — coordination service configuration.
+* `coordination` — coordination service configuration.
 It is used in cluster EventNative deployments. see [Scaling EventNative](/docs/other-features/scaling-eventnative)
 * `notifications` — notifier configuration.
 Server starts, system errors, and panics information will be sent to it.
 Currently, only Slack notifications are supported.
 * `meta.storage` - meta storage configuration.
 At present EventNative supports only [Redis](https://redis.io/).
 It is used for last events caching (see [Events Cache](/docs/other-features/events-cache)), sources synchronization (see [Sources Configuration](/docs/sources-configuration/)), and [Retrospective Users Recognition](/docs/other-features/retrospective-user-recognition).